mayacalabria/FinalSoftDesProject/README.md

 ## How to Run

 * Download all data to the same directory where the folder containing all the project files are stored
+  * Google drive link to access this download is on the way
   * Make sure to copy both Player Data and Team Data
-  * Check the the folders are named PlayerData2 and TeamData2 otherwise you will run into 'Key error: ZONE FREQUENCY'
+  * Check the the folders are named PlayerData2 and TeamData2 otherwise the file paths will not be correct

 * Go to the directory where the scripts are located